 - 32. In 1975, the Scientific Committee for Food (SCF) evaluated curcumin.
-No ADI was set by the SCF as they considered that curcumin (from natural foods) could be classified as a colour for which an ADI could not be established, because this material is excluded from the provisions of the Community Directive on colours, but which is nevertheless acceptable for use in food (SCF, 1975). - 33.
-In 1995, JECFA on the basis of the NOAEL of 220 mg/kg bw/day in the carcinogenicity study of mice and a safety factor of 200, issued a temporary ADI of 0 1 mg/kg bw for curcumin pending the submission of the results of a reproductive toxicity study (FAO/WHO, 1995). - 34.
-In 2004, JECFA withdrew the temporary ADI and established an ADI for curcumin of 0 3 mg/kg bw/day based on significant decreases in the average bodyweights of Wistar rat F2 generation pups in a reproductive toxicity study (FAO/WHO, 2004a). - 35.
+They considered that curcumin (from natural foods) could be classified as a colour, and although an ADI could not be established it was nevertheless acceptable for use in food (SCF, 1975). - 33.
+In 1995, JECFA on the basis of the NOAEL of 220 mg/kg bw/day in the carcinogenicity study of mice and a safety factor of 200, established a temporary ADI of 0 1 mg/kg bw for curcumin pending the submission of the results of a reproductive toxicity study (FAO/WHO, 1995). - 34.
+In 2004, JECFA withdrew the temporary ADI and established an ADI for curcumin of 0 3 mg/kg bw based on a NOAEL of 250 mg/kg bw/day for significant decreases in the average bodyweights of Wistar rat F2 generation pups in a reproductive toxicity study at 960 1100 mg/kg bw/day (FAO/WHO, 2004a). - 35.
 In 2010, based on the study used by JECFA, the EFSA ANS panel concluded that the present database supported an ADI of 3 mg/kg bw/day, also based on significant decreases in the average bodyweights of Wistar rat F2 generation pups (EFSA Panel on Food Additives and Nutrient Sources added to Food (ANS), 2010).
-EFSA also reported human studies where volunteers were exposed to relatively high doses of curcumin either via single dose or for a few months.
-Based on the results, for dose levels up to 12,000 mg/day, only short-term and semi-chronic adverse effects, such as gastrointestinal effects, headache and rash were observed, but without a clear dose-relationship.
+EFSA also reported human studies where volunteers were exposed to relatively high doses of curcumin either via single dose or up to several months.
+For dose levels up to 12,000 mg/day, only short-term and semi-chronic (sic) adverse effects, such as gastrointestinal effects, headache and rash were observed, but without a clear doserelationship.

-36. In the meeting of the COT on the 10th March 2020 Members questioned the relevance of comparing exposures from supplement intake to the ADI for dietary curcumin.
+36. In the meeting of the COT on 10th March 2020 Members questioned the relevance of comparing exposures from supplement intake to the ADI for dietary curcumin.
 It was decided that it would not be appropriate because synthetic forms or adjuvated curcumin, which may be used in supplements, could have altered TK profiles and increased bioavailability.
 Thus, the levels determined as of low safety concern in food may not be relevant for supplements.